 The Court's analysis in Brown & Gay starts with an examination of the record to determine if the independent contractor presented any evidence to justify an expansion of the doctrine of sovereign immunity to protect the contractor.
-Here, as in Brown & Gay, the record does not support such an expansion-there is nothing to suggest that holding GTECH liable for its negligent or fraudulent acts $\frac{1}{2}$ will pose any threat to the public fisc.
+Here, as in Brown & Gay, the record does not support such an expansion-there is nothing to suggest that holding GTECH liable for its negligent or fraudulent acts^{1/2} will pose any threat to the public fisc.
+The contracts between GTECH and the TLC, which this Court can interpret as a matter of law, specify that GTECH will hold the TLC harmless from any lawsuits.
+GTECH did not present any other evidence to the trial court relating to any threat to the public fisc.